 - Amazon Web Services (AWS) – A low-end cloud instance is available for free for 12 months

-- Bonus: Cloudways – Excellent fully managed cloud services based on a supplier of your choice, for a low monthly cost
+- Bonus: Cloudways – Excellent fully managed cloud services based on a supplier of your choice, for a low monthly cost (there’s also a 3-day free trial)

 What We Look For in the Best Free Cloud Hosting Services